-Whey protein is one of our most popular products and is a well-known supplement in the health and fitness industry, heralded as having almost magical powers.
+Whey protein is one of our most popular products and is a well-known supplement in the health and fitness industry.
 This is our in-depth lowdown where we tell you everything we think you need to know about it.
 Protein supplements, in many different forms like whey protein isolate, can play a big part in success when planning an advanced workout schedule, as an essential part of a weight loss programme, or as part of a healthier lifestyle.
-The benefits are wide and varied, the most important ones we go into below.
+The benefits are wide and varied.
+The most important ones we go into below.

 What is whey protein and how is it made?

-Whey protein is a concentrated protein supplement, usually a by-product of cheese-making from cow’s milk.
-The rise of temperature during the pasteurisation process splits the milk into curds and liquid whey.
-Whey is essentially the watery part of the milk.
-The curds are then strained and form the basis of cheese.
-In its original liquid state, whey is a mixture made up mostly of water with some protein, fat, carbohydrates and lactose.
-Whey then undergoes a multi-step filtering and drying process to be turned into protein powder — the carbs and lactose and fats are filtered out as much as possible leaving it to be mostly or all protein.
+Whey protein is a concentrated protein supplement, usually a by-product of the cheese-making process.
+The rise of temperature during pasteurisation splits the milk into curds and liquid whey.
+Essentially, whey is the watery part of the milk.
+The curds form the basis of cheese.
+In its original state, whey is a mixture made up mostly of water with some protein, fat, carbohydrates and lactose.
+Whey then undergoes a multi-step filtering process where the carbs, lactose and fats are filtered out.
+The remaining protein is then dried to form a powder.
 Whey naturally contains vitamins and minerals as well as all essential amino acids.
-This makes it a ‘complete protein’ and the ideal supplement to support muscle recovery.
+This makes it a ‘complete protein’ and the ideal supplement to support muscle growth and recovery.

 Who should take whey protein as a supplement?

-Athletes and those following many different training and fitness regimes will often take whey protein to aid performance and recovery.
-For endurance training, this study on athletes found that combining protein with a source of carbs during and after exercise improved performance and recovery and reduced soreness, compared to a placebo.
-Getting enough protein used to be a case of literally loading up on chicken filets or other meats throughout the day, but now the industry has created many different ways to easily up intake usually through food bars, shakes, and powders.
+Anyone from athletes to gym enthusiasts, bodybuilders, skaters, runners and spinning fanatics can benefit from whey protein.
+Getting enough protein used to be a case of literally loading up on chicken filets or other meats throughout the day, but now the industry has created many different ways to easily up your intake, usually through food & bars, shakes, and powders.

 What are the benefits of whey protein?

-Other recent studies discovered that whey protein could improve blood pressure (Sipola et al. 2002), have a positive impact on blood fats (Pals et al. 2010) and help reduce inflammation (Zhou et al. 2015).
-It has additionally been shown that muscles begin to naturally deteriorate after the age of 30 and it can be beneficial for older people to take a protein supplement regularly, combined with working out, resistance and strength training.
+Additionally, it’s also been shown that muscles begin to deteriorate after the age of 301.
+So, it can be beneficial for older people to take a protein supplement regularly, combined with working out, resistance and strength training.

 Is whey protein safe to use?

-Whey protein is incredibly safe to use, after all protein is essential in the body anyway for building and maintaining muscle, bone, strength and numerous bodily functions.
-Whey Protein has been subject to numerous clinical and scientific testing with no adverse side effects and is used by professional athletes worldwide from footballers to swimmers.
-However, if you are lactose intolerant or vegan – whey protein wouldn’t be suitable for you, as whey is a by-product of milk.
-Luckily there are many other forms out there, not made from milk or dairy products.
-Also, if you’re only mildly lactose intolerant you could try a whey isolate product as it contains less lactose, and see how you handle it.
+Whey protein is incredibly safe to use.
+After all, protein is essential in the body anyway for building and maintaining muscle, bone, strength and numerous bodily functions.
+However, if you are lactose intolerant or vegan – whey protein will not be suitable for you, as whey is a by-product of milk.
+Luckily, there are many other forms out there, not made from milk or dairy products.
+Also, if you’re only mildly lactose intolerant you could try a whey isolate product, as it contains less lactose, and see how you handle it.

 Is it true that too much protein, like whey protein, is bad for you?

-Whey protein is generally safe to use and does not cause any adverse effects.
-Extra will just be secreted out your body.
-The usual recommendation is to take up to +/- 2g per kg of bodyweight a day when training hard — some protein comes naturally from food sources anyway.
+Eating high amount of any nutrient for a long period comes with risks.
+The same goes for protein.
+It’s usually recommended to take up to +/- 2g per kg of bodyweight a day when training hard — some protein comes naturally from food sources anyway.

 Can I use whey protein in shakes and other food supplements?